Arie Luyendyk Jr. and Lauren Burnham Reveal Their Wedding Invitations

 "They look awesome," Luyendyk said in an Instagram Story video.
 Burnham agreed the invitations were "so beautiful."

-The wedding invitations weren't the first items checked off their wedding to-do list.
+Burnham and Luyendyk have been in full wedding-planning mode ever since their engagement.
 The duo announced their date and venue back and May and revealed their engagement pictures in July.
 Burnham also celebrated her upcoming nuptials with a bridal shower in August.

 However, their engagement wasn't the only major milestone they experienced this year.
 They also bought a house together in Phoenix, Ariz in June.